Highverve/PLGL/README.md

 ### 4.3 — **Generating Sentences**.

 The generator starts by finding the root word by extracting any affixes.
 If none are found, the original word is the root word.
 If the root matches a key in Lexicon.Roots, the generated word will be set to its value.
-Then, the Random seed is set to the root.
+Then, the Random seed is set to the root (which is converted from a string to an integer).

 Next up, the generator must select the syllable structure.
 Language.OnSyllableSelection is called, excluding any undesired syllables, and the remaining syllables are selected by weight.
 A custom syllable structure will be set if the word matches a key found in Lexicon.Syllables.